Falavarjan County

 Falavarjan County (شهرستان فلاورجان) is in Isfahan province, Iran.
 Its capital is the city of Falavarjan.

 History

-After the 2011 National Census, Golestan and Zazeran Rural Districts, and the city of Qahderijan, were separated from the Central District in the formation of Qahderijan District.
-In addition, the village of Zazeran was elevated to the status of a city.
+In 2012, Golestan and Zazeran Rural Districts, and the city of Qahderijan, were separated from the Central District in the formation of Qahderijan District.
+The village of Zazeran was converted to a city at the same time.

-After the 2016 census, the city of Imanshahr was divided into two cities, Ashtarjan and Minadasht.
-The village of Tad rose to city status, and the village of Bostan was elevated to city status as Bostan Zar.
+In 2020, the city of Imanshahr was divided into two cities, Ashtarjan and Minadasht.
+In 2021, the village of Tad was converted to a city, and likewise the village of Bostan, which was renamed Bostan Zar.

 Demographics

 Language

-The people of this city are Persian-speakers in the Isfahani accent.
+The people of this county are Persian-speakers in the Isfahani accent.

 Population

-At the time of the 2006 census, the county's population was 232,019 in 60,613 households.
+At the time of the 2006 National Census, the county's population was 232,019 in 60,613 households.
 The following census in 2011 counted 247,014 people in 71,802 households.
 The 2016 census measured the population of the county as 249,814 in 77,213 households.